charleywright/School/Chemistry.md

 * Redox combines reduction and oxidation in one equation
 * Oxidising agents are reduced (they gain electrons, allowing something else to be oxidised)
 * Reducing agents are oxidised (they lose electrons, allowing something else to be reduced)
+* Elements with low electronegativities (left side of periodic table) lose electrons to form ions, therefore are oxidised
+* Elements with high electronegativities (right side of periodic table) gain electrons to form ions, therefore are reduced

 **Balancing**
 1. Balance the non-oxygen element